julia-diversity-and-inclusion/computing_bio_course/docs/src/Lesson1/1_terminal.md

 1. Click Start -> Programs
 2. Open Windows Subsystem for Linux

-You will be greated with a white or black box that contains some text, and a cursor next to the dollar symbol `$`.
+You will be greeted with a white or black box that contains some text, and a cursor next to the dollar symbol `$`.
 This is the command prompt.

+!!! tip
+    Using the terminal can be quite challenging at first.
+    For one, you cannot interact with text in the same way as you would in a word-processing program like Microsoft Word.
+    In particular,
+    you can't use your mouse to do things like click to move a cursor, or highlight a section of text to be deleted.
+    Instead, you have to use ← and → keys.

 ## 1.2 Walk around your file system